ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Py-Publisher-And-Subscriber.rst

 Background
 ----------

-In this tutorial, you will create nodes that pass information in the form of string messages to each other over a :ref:`topic <ROS2Topics>`.
+In this tutorial, you will create :ref:`nodes <ROS2Nodes>` that pass information in the form of string messages to each other over a :ref:`topic <ROS2Topics>`.
 The example used here is a simple “talker” and “listener” system;
 one node publishes data and the other subscribes to the topic so it can receive that data.

-.. link nodes tutorial

 Prerequisites
 -------------

-..
-In previous tutorials, you learned how to :ref:`create a workspace <>` and :ref:`create a package <>`.
+In previous tutorials, you learned how to :ref:`create a workspace <ROS2Workspace>` and :ref:`create a package <CreatePkg>`.

+A basic understanding of Python is recommended, but not entirely necessary.

 Tasks
 -----